takshitheady/straininsightsfinal/docs/03_Supabase_Setup_Guide.md

 -   Navigate to "Authentication" -> "Providers" in your Supabase dashboard.
 -   Email/Password provider is enabled by default.
 Configure other providers if needed.
 -   Under "Authentication" -> "Settings", you can configure email templates, redirect URLs, etc.
-    -   **Site URL**: Set this to your frontend deployment URL (e.g., `http://localhost:5174` for local dev, or your production URL).
+    -   **Site URL**: Set this to your frontend deployment URL (e.g., `http://localhost:5174` for local dev, or your **production URL** for live).
-    -   **Additional Redirect URLs**: Add any other URLs your app might redirect to after authentication.
+    -   **Additional Redirect URLs**: Add any other URLs your app might redirect to after authentication, ensuring production URLs are used for the live environment.

 ## 5. Storage Setup